-Child’s body found in Dnipro building, strike deaths hit 41
+Final toll in Russian strike: 44 dead, including 5 children

-KYIV, Ukraine (AP) — The death toll from a weekend Russian missile strike on an apartment building in southeastern Ukraine climbed to 41 on Tuesday after the body of a child was pulled from the rubble, officials said, in what was the deadliest attack of the war on civilians at one location since the spring.
+KYIV, Ukraine (AP) — The final death toll from a weekend Russian missile strike on an apartment building in southeastern Ukraine reached 44, officials said Tuesday, as the body of another child was pulled from the wreckage.
+The strike in the city of Dnipro was the war’s deadliest attack since the spring on civilians at one location.

-Another 25 residents of the building city of Dnipro were still missing, according to Valentyn Reznichenko, the governor of the Dnipropetrovsk region, whose capital is Dnipro.
+Those killed in the Saturday afternoon strike included five children, and 79 people were injured, according to Kyrylo Tymoshenko, deputy head of the Ukrainian president’s office.
+The final toll included two dozen people initially listed as missing at the multistory building, which housed about 1,700, he said.

-Emergency crews have cleared about 90% of the rubble during a 63-hour search since the Saturday afternoon strike, he said.
+Emergency crews cleared some 9 metric tons (9.9 tons) of rubble during a non-stop search and rescue operation, the Dnipro City Council said.
+Some 400 people lost their homes, with 72 apartments completely ruined and another 236 damaged beyond repair, it added.

-There are 79 wounded people, he said, with 28 of them hospitalized and 10 in serious condition.
-About 1,700 people lived in the multistory building.
-Some people were trapped on upper floors, with some signaling for help with lights on their cellphones.

-The latest deadly Russian strike on a civilian target in the almost 11-month war triggered outrage.
-It also prompted the surprise resignation on Tuesday of a Ukrainian presidential adviser who said the Russian missile was shot down by the Ukrainian air defense system and exploded when it fell — a version that would take some of the blame off the Kremlin’s forces.
+The latest deadly Russian strike on a civilian target in the almost 11-month wa r triggered outrage.
+It also prompted the surprise resignation on Tuesday of a Ukrainian presidential adviser who said the Russian missile exploded and fell after the Ukrainian air defense system shot it down, a version that would take some of the blame off the Kremlin’s forces.

-Oleksii Arestovich’s comments in an interview Saturday night caused an outcry.
+Oleksii Arestovich’s comments in a Saturday night interview caused an outcry.
 He said as he quit that his remarks were “a fundamental mistake.”
+Ukraine’s air force had stressed that the country’s military did not possess a system capable of downing Russia’s Kh-22 missiles, which it said was the type that hit the apartment building.

+“Since the beginning of Russia’s military aggression, more than 210 missiles of this type have been launched on the territory of Ukraine.
+Not one was shot down by means of anti-aircraft defense,” the air force said Saturday.

 Ukrainian President Volodymyr Zelenskyy vowed to bring those responsible for the strike to justice, saying it’s “a fundamental task” for Ukraine and its Western allies.